severin-lemaignan/vim-minimap/README.md

 Settings
 --------

-You can customize the color of the highlighting by setting the g:minimap\_highlight in your vimrc:
+You can customize the color of the highlighting by setting g:minimap\_highlight in your vimrc:

 let g:minimap\_highlight='Visual'